Harikesh666/Javascript/GlobalAndThis.md

-Let's break down the concepts of the *global execution context*, *function execution context*, and the role of `this` in JavaScript more thoroughly, along with examples.

 ### 1. **Global Execution Context**
    - When any JavaScript code is executed, the *global execution context* is created first.
    - This global execution context includes: